shivapreetham/nitjsr-hub/README.md

-# 🚀 NIT-JSR Hub v 2
+# 🚀 NIT-JSR Hub v 1

 **Digital companion platform for NIT Jamshedpur students**—attendance tracking, campus marketplace, real‑time chat, and more, all in one modular, extensible ecosystem.

 ---

+## the version 2 uses postgresql using supabase and drizzle

 ## 🎯 Key Features